Partygate: Up to 6 December

 Pippa Crerar, then the political editor at the Daily Mirror, said that she was first told of breaches of COVID-19 regulations involving the Conservative Party in January 2021, but was unable to get the story "over the line".
 In October 2021, she received evidence from a contact.
-This led to, on 30 November 2021, the Daily Mirror reporting allegations that some Downing Street staff had held three gatherings in November and December 2020, when London was under COVID-19 tier 3 lockdown restrictions.
+As a result, on 30 November 2021, the Daily Mirror reported allegations that some Downing Street staff had held three gatherings in November and December 2020, when London was under COVID-19 tier 3 lockdown restrictions.
 Crerar has subsequently said that, at that time, she was aware of further allegations, but that they were not sufficiently confirmed to be included.

 The restrictions in November and December 2020 prohibited indoor gatherings of more than six people, with exceptions for certain work-related activities.
 A leaving party for an aide was reported to have been held on 27 November 2020 and attended by Johnson.
 A Christmas party on 18 December was reported, and a smaller gathering on 13 November "where they were all getting totally plastered".
+Downing Street denied that a party had taken place.
 The official response to the Daily Mirror report was that "Covid rules have been followed at all times".
-Downing Street denied that a party had taken place.

 The following day, other media outlets reported further details of the event on 18 December, with BBC News reporting it involved "drinks, nibbles, and games" and a source told the Financial Times that parties were vital for Downing Street staff to relieve stress.
-Downing Street responded by saying "We don't recognise these accounts".
-At Prime Minister's Questions, Johnson told the House of Commons, "All guidance was followed completely [in] Number 10".
+Downing Street responded by saying: "We don't recognise these accounts".
+At Prime Minister's Questions, Johnson told the Commons: "All guidance was followed completely [in] Number 10".
 Some Downing Street staff were angered by the denials.

-On 3 December, Labour MP Barry Gardiner wrote to the Metropolitan Police asking them to investigate but they responded saying that they do not normally investigate "retrospective breaches of the Covid-19 regulations".
-Vaccines minister Maggie Throup appeared on the BBC's Question Time and dismissed reports as "rumour and hearsay".
+On 3 December, Labour MP Barry Gardiner wrote to the Metropolitan Police asking them to investigate, but they responded saying that they do not normally investigate "retrospective breaches of the Covid-19 regulations".
 On 5 December, the Justice Secretary Dominic Raab told Andrew Marr that if a "formal party" had taken place "then of course it would be wrong" but that the reports were based on "unsubstantiated, anonymous claims" which is why Downing Street did not respond more directly.
 Raab also stated "the police don't normally look back and investigate things that have taken place a year ago", about which a Full Fact investigation concluded "Police often investigate alleged offences which took place years before.
 This is less clear cut in the context of breaches of Covid-19 regulations, which police say they do not routinely investigate retrospectively".
 On 6 December, former government adviser Dominic Cummings alleged that unnamed journalists attended the reported party and that it was "very unwise for No 10 to lie" about the events.
-The prime minister's spokesperson reiterated, "There was not a party and Covid rules have been followed at all times".
+The prime minister's spokesperson reiterated: "There was not a party and Covid rules have been followed at all times".